Bangladesh

 Bangladesh is the largest centre for breaking ships in the world.
 Around a decade ago, the country was responsible for breaking down over 150 large freight ships and recycling their components by hand.
 With the ever growing increase in shipping trade, this number has now increased exponentially and now it supplies over half of the country’s demand for steel.

-We will make two visits to these famous shipyards, exploring them on foot and also by boat.
 We will seek out people dismantling some of the world’s largest ships and photograph them from permitted positions of safety, as they go about their daily work in this labyrinth of ship skeletons.

 Dhaka

 During our excursions in Dhaka we will experience street life in the city’s oldest quarter doing street photography.
 This incredible corner of Dhaka is a beating heart of the city, filled with colourful cycle rickshaws, street vendors, markets and some of Dhaka’s most iconic colonial buildings.
 It is the sort of place you could return to again and again and come away with completely different images.
 During our time in Bangladesh’s capital we will also spend a morning at the Old Dhaka riverside, where thousands of people cross the river each day in over 3000 small traditional boats.
 Many of these boats are beautifully handcrafted out of timber and the local people tend to moor them up in flower-like formations, turning them into incredible photography subjects.
-Of course, the friendly Bengali people will be a huge feature of our walks through some of Dhaka’s most photogenic quarters.
+Of course, the friendly Bangladeshi people will be a huge feature of our walks through some of Dhaka’s most photogenic quarters.

 During our time in Dhaka we will enjoy a photo shoot at one of the city’s most busy train stations.
 We will wander the platforms taking portraits in train windows and photographing people on their daily commute.
-From footbridges over the tracks we may get to photograph people riding on the roofs of trains as they come and go from the station.

 On our final day of the tour we will visit the country’s largest chicken market for photography.
 Here, thousands of chickens are sold each day from cone-shaped, hand made nets.
 We will photograph the chicken sellers within the market and also those who walk the alleyways carrying baskets of chickens on their heads as they go about their daily trade.